TheMeowgicAlone/analytics-docs-working/docs/project-management/stakeholder-overview.md

 3. **Discord Engagement Insights**

    * Heatmaps of when the server is alive (day/time).
-   * Member engagement trends:

-     * Who is ramping up vs cooling off.
-     * Which cohorts are growing/shrinking.

    * Early retention views:

      * Fresh members who “convert” into core cohorts.
      * Members whose activity has fallen off.

 4. **Pre-Churn Signals (Discord-only)**

-   * Simple signals like:

-     * Drop in active days / voice hours compared to personal baseline.
+   * Drops in active days or voice hours relative to personal baselines.
-     * Members who haven’t been seen in N days.
-   * No formal model yet; focus on surfacing candidate “at-risk” lists.
+   * Members unseen for N days; highlight candidate at-risk lists (no formal model yet).
+   * Special highlights on staff/contributors.

 5. **Funnel Rates**

-   * Long term rates of:
-     * Going active
-     * Core members going inactive
-     *

-     * Drop in active days / voice hours compared to personal baseline.
-     * Members who haven’t been seen in N days.
-   * No formal model yet; focus on surfacing candidate “at-risk” lists.
+   * Long-term rates for going active, graduating to Club/Contributor, and lapsing from core segments.

-5. **Event Planning Insights**
+6. **Event Planning Insights**

-   * What time of day/day of week/etc that members are most active.
-   * Which members are most active, when (ie segregate by cohort).
+   * Time-of-day/day-of-week activity patterns.
+   * Most active members by cohort and time window to guide scheduling.

 **Outputs (high-level):**

-* A **Discord Activity & Health** dashboard.
+- A **Discord Activity & Health** dashboard.
-* A **Event Planning** dashboard.
+- An **Event Planning** dashboard.
-* A **Promotion Team Quick-view** dashboard, listing fresh members and recently inactive members.
+- A **Promotion Team Quick-view** dashboard, listing fresh members and recently inactive members.
-* A **Behavioral Cohorts** dashboard,
+- A **Behavioral Cohorts** dashboard.
-* A **Risk / Inactivity Watchlist** view based on simple heuristics.
+- A **Risk / Inactivity Watchlist** view based on simple heuristics.
+- A **Contributor / Staff Engagement Dashboard** which monitors which staff members are becoming less interested in the club.

 ---